 Then, in the Spring of 1876 the following appeared in the Ilkeston Pioneer …

-He died in the Market Place in May 1896, aged 73.
+John died in the Market Place on May 29th,1896, aged 73.
 Following a service at St. Mary’s Church, John was buried in Park Cemetery, the burial attended by a good number of Freemasons and Oddfellows.

 “Mrs. Fish took in work from outside workers.”